Sanjeev-Chadeesingh/liri-node-app/README.md

 ## INSTRUCTIONS FOR USE
 To use LIRI, first ensure you have it cloned to your local machine.
 After it is on your machine, follow this simple process:
+1. Ensure you have the necessary files and packages, along with API's, that are listed in the **ORGANIZATION** section above.
+1. type *npm install* and press *enter/return*, this loads the necessary files onto your computer.
 1. type *node liri.js* into the command line
 1. type one of these four commands into the command line
     1. *concert-this*